Efficiency Heating & Cooling

 Hot Surface Ignitor: The Spark That Ignites Your Furnace

-If you experience ignition problems during cold weather, it’s best to reach out to qualified HVAC experts in Portland.
+If you experience ignition problems during cold weather, it’s best to contact qualified HVAC experts in Portland.

 Flame Sensor: Detecting the Presence of Fire